Montana-Media-Arts/MART500/Syllabus.md

 #### Recommended Books

 - _Practice-Led Research, Research-Led Practice in the Creative Arts: Research Methods for the Arts and Humanities._ by Hazel Smith and Roger T. Dean, editors.
 Edinburgh University Press, 2009.
 	- We will read extensively from this book.
-But I will make it available via the library if you want.
+I will make it available via the library if you want.
 - _Academie X – Lessons in Art + Life_ by Marina Abramovic, Hans Ulrich Obrist, Dan Graham, and Studio Rags Media Collective (with content provided by 36 contemporary artists)
 	- We will seldom read from this book.

 ### Other Texts

-There will be a number of texts (conference/journal articles) assigned throughout the semester.
+There will be a number of texts (i.e., conference/journal articles) assigned throughout the semester.
 When these are available freely through the UMT library you will be expected to acquire them yourselves.
-For articles that are not easily accessible via the library I will distribute those directly to you.
+For articles that are not easily accessible via the library, I will distribute those directly to you.
 A listing of possible articles is appended to the end of this syllabus document.

 ### Computer

-You will need access to a computer capable of running modern digital art software, including but not limited to; video editing, digital audio workstation (DAW), code, game engines, etc. This computer should also be capable of real-time signal processing through analog inputs and outputs (i.e., using an audio interface or web cam).
+You will need access to a computer capable of running modern digital art software, including but not limited to: video editing, digital audio workstation (DAW), code, game engines, etc. This computer should also be capable of real-time signal processing through analog inputs and outputs (i.e., using an audio interface or web cam).
 Please leverage departmental resources whenever necessary.

 **NOTE:** As this course will be meeting via Zoom, you are also required to have a computer capable of handling bi-directional video conferencing.
 This should also include a capable microphone, speakers, camera, and visual display.